mbulat/plutus/README.markdown

                   {:account_name => "Unearned Revenue", :amount => 100.00}])
 ```

 Entries must specify a description, as well as at least one credit and debit amount.
-Specifying the date is optional; by default, the current date will be assigned to the entry before the record is saved. `Amount`s must specify an amount value as well as an account, either by providing a `Plutus::Account` to `account` or by passing in an `account_name` string.
+Specifying the date is optional; by default, the current date will be assigned to the entry before the record is saved. `debits` and `credits` must specify an array of hashes, with an amount value as well as an account, either by providing a `Plutus::Account` to `account` or by passing in an `account_name` string.

 Finally, save the entry.